makrai/notes/wang2002-sentence-by-dissect-BERT.md

   * higher layers are more expressive in high-level semantic information
   * information fusion across layers has its potential
 * we: experiments on patterns of the isolated word representation across layers
-  * Words of richer information in a sentence have higher variation in their representations, while the token representation changes gradually, across layers
+  * Words of richer information ... have higher variation in their repr, while
+  * the token representation changes gradually, across layers
   * This finding helps define
     “salient” word representations and informative words [for] sentence embed
 * sentence embedding method, which transforms a sentence to a vector